Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Introduction

 \subsection{Main results}

 Our goal is to show that one can formulate a general CLT for MOPE's.
 In discussing the limiting behavior $X_n(f)$ as $n \to \infty$ we have to clarify how precisely we want to take the limit.
-Indeed, for each $n$ we need to choose the indices $n_j$.
-The choice we make is the following: for each $n \in \mathbb Z_+$ we take a vector $\vec k_n \in \mathbb Z_+^m$ such that
+Indeed, for each $n$ we need to choose a corresponding vector $\vec k$.
+The choice we make is the following: for each $n \in \mathbb Z_{\geq 0}$ we take a vector $\vec k_n \in \mathbb Z_{\geq 0}^m$ such that

-One can think of $\{\vec k_n\}_{n=0}^\infty$ as a path on the lattice $\mathbb Z_+^m$, that connects $(0,\ldots,0)$ to infinity in the direction of $\vec \nu$, see Fig.~1 for an example.
+One can think of $\{\vec k_n\}_{n=0}^\infty$ as a path on the lattice $\mathbb Z_{\ge0}^m$, that connects $(0,\ldots,0)$ to infinity in the direction of $\vec \nu$, see Fig.~1 for an example.

 The following two theorems are the main results of the paper.
 The first one deals with the fixed choice of orthogonality measures and the second allows the measures to vary.